neoncortex/bashed/README.md

 Controls if tmux should be used.
 By default, 1.
 Should be 1, or 0.

 #### edimg:
 Controls if bashed show display images.
+By default, 1.
+Should be 1, or 0.

 #### Highlight:
 ##### syntax: